 EWI is a very difficult job.
 The complex construction makes it a nightmare for installers.
 Also, polystyrene foam has a weak structure, making it prone to falling apart.

 It may seem a bit off topic, but loft insulation is, in fact, a great alternative for cavity wall insulation.
 People are made to believe that if wall insulation is the only way to reduce heat loss.
 They aren't wrong.

 However, almost 50% of the heat is lost through the roof.
 This makes spray foam loft insulation a great replacement, creating an air barrier in your loft, trapping the cool air in and cold air out.
 Essentially, saving you up to 50% on your energy bills.

-This masonry creme coating is applied to the exterior wall.
+ProPerla masonry creme coating is applied to the exterior wall.
 This method of insulation has been developed over the past 20 years with groundbreaking technology, making it a superior external wall insulator.
-Properla is an ideal alternative for those without cavity due to it penetrating deep into the surface, creating an effective insulation barrier.
-More over as the creme is so absorbable it makes the surface (whether brick or concrete) look as if nothing has touched it.
+ProPerla is an ideal alternative for those without cavity due to it penetrating deep into the surface, creating an effective insulation barrier.
+Moreover, as the creme is so absorbable it makes the surface (whether brick or concrete) look as if nothing has touched it.
 Therefore acting as an invisible barrier.

 This waterproofing phenomenal is the ideal alternative to cavity insulation.
-Application is simple and with its rapid setting time, you will notice the improvement immediately.
+The application is simple and with its rapid setting time, you will notice the improvement immediately.